 - Colored decorating sugar (we used yellow), (optional, if making Monster Milk)

-- Black decorating gel, (optional, if making Monster Milk)
+- Black decorating gel or black food marker, (optional, if making Monster Milk)

 - In a jar or container with lid, add cocoa powder and sugar.
 Stir or shake to mix.

 - To the cocoa powder and sugar mixture, pour just enough milk into glass to cover mixture.
 Vigorously shake or stir mixture until all clumps have disappeared and you have a thick mixture.

 - Slowly add remaining milk, stirring or shaking until as you go until all milk has been added and is completely mixed, with no clumps remaining.

 - Serve immediately.